revolt33/rms-analytics/README.md

 # rms-analytics
-Technologies involved are: JAVA, J2EE, jquery, bootstrap, javascript, html, css.
-Aim of this project is to provide a nice user interface for customers buying through a restaurant and provide management system for ingridients and items as well, to help acheive maximum profit by analytics.
+Technologies involved are: JAVA, J2EE, jQuery, Bootstrap, Javascript, HTML, CSS, JSON.

 ### A small introduction is available in wiki sections.
 Take a look at it if you are interested.